jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 ## Getting the statistics with fastqc

 The statitics of any fastq file is easily obtained by the fastqc program.
 This program inludes a set of statistical test and modules to test for quality.
+From their README file:

+> FastQC is an application which takes a FastQ file and runs a series of tests on it to generate a comprehensive QC report.
+This will tell you if there is anything unusual about your sequence.
+Each test is flagged as a pass, warning or fail depending on how far it departs from what you'd expect from a normal large dataset with no significant biases.
+It's important to stress that warnings or even failures do not necessarily mean that there is a problem with your data, only that it is unusual.
+It is possible that the biological nature of your sample means that you would expect this particular bias in your results.

+So let

 ## Create files and folders